-- increasing blood flow to the cartilage and delivering nutrients that keep the cartilage healthy
+- Increasing blood flow to the cartilage and delivering nutrients that keep the cartilage healthy.

 If you’re jogging or running, a treadmill can put more stress on your knees compared to an elliptical trainer.
 But walking on a treadmill exerts about the same amount of force on the knees as using an elliptical machine.
 Treadmills tend to be more user-friendly and easier to use for beginners.
 They may also be better for building bone density.

 For beginners, elliptical trainers tend to have a steeper learning curve and can be awkward to use.
 They also don’t offer the same bone-strengthening benefits of treadmills.

-Safety Tips: Because the elliptical trainer can be more difficult to use than a treadmill, it’s even more important to get a demonstration and learn the controls before stepping onto one.
-If you’re new to elliptical trainers, you may want to avoid the moving handles at first.
+Because the elliptical trainer can be more difficult to use than a treadmill, it’s even more important to get a demonstration and learn the controls before stepping onto one.
+If you’re new to elliptical trainers, you may want to avoid the moving arm handles at first.
 Most machines have a set of stationary handles that are easier to use.
 And if you have a choice, opt for machines with wider foot platforms.
-These machines will allow you to adjust your stance for better balance and less pressure on your joints.
+These machines will allow you to adjust your stance for better balance and putting less pressure on your joints.